Las Vegas Home Business

 Yes, home-based businesses are allowed in Las Vegas, NV.

 In Las Vegas, NV, home-based businesses are permitted subject to specific rules designed to preserve residential character while allowing residents to run legitimate businesses from their homes.
-No city permit is required, though deed restrictions or state licensing may apply.
+A Home Occupation — regulated by use standards, no separate permit is required before operating.
 The Las Vegas Building & Safety Division or Las Vegas Department of Planning handles home occupation applications and enforcement.
 Regulations generally prohibit on-site employees, customer visits, and any external evidence of business activity.
 Below you will find the current permit requirements, restrictions, prohibited business types, and cottage food law provisions for Las Vegas.

 Permit Requirements